 - This field should be used where the account number is being changed from that contained in the account number in field 1 above.
 The original account number that is already on CAIS must be submitted in field 1 with the new number entered in this field.
 Once the account number has been changed the new number must be reported for all future updates within field 1. - Alphanumeric values including blanks are accepted in this field, however, the first character must be an alphanumeric and not a blank. - All account numbers must be unique since the exact contents are used as a key field for matching records during each monthly update.
 If more than one record is submitted on the same update with the same account number the first record will be loaded and all subsequent records will be dropped. - The new account number must not already exist on the member's CAIS portfolio as this will cause conflict between which account number requires updating.
 If this situation exists the new account number will be automatically removed to allow the monthly update to be processed.
 This will allow an update to the old account number and not update the new account number.
 This could cause certain records to not be updated and therefore should be avoided. - Where a record is supplied with an account number change and the new account number is also provided on a separate record within the same monthly update, this will again cause conflict within the CAIS monthly update.
 If this situation exists the separate record containing an update to the same new account number provided as an account number change will be automatically removed to allow the monthly updates to be processed.
 This could cause certain records to not be updated with the most recent information and therefore should be avoided. - The account number must be contained within the first 19 bytes. - The 20th byte must be blank when not being used to indicate a joint account.
-For data protection reasons CAIS cannot accept one record containing two or more account holders, and so joint account holders must therefore be submitted as separate records.
+For data CAIS 2007 File Layout Specification protection reasons CAIS cannot accept one record containing two or more account holders, and so joint account holders must therefore be submitted as separate records.
 To avoid duplicate account numbers in this situation, enter a '1' in the 20th byte of the account number for the first holder and a '2' in the 20th byte of the second holder, etc. Once allocated this joint account suffix must remain fixed to each party to the agreement, even where the agreement is later transferred into one name only.
+For joint records the first 19 bytes of the account number should be the same across all parties to the account.
+A unique number per party is maintained by the use of the joint account indicator as detailed above.